 Preventing a fertilized egg from attaching to the uterine wall by changing the uterine lining.

-It is recommended to start taking the yellow pill either on the first day of the menstrual period or the first Sunday after the periods start.
-You should take one tablet preferably at the same time daily.
-The ideal time to take the tablet is after the evening meal or at bedtime
+It is recommended to take the yellow pill on the first day of the menstrual period or the first Sunday after the periods start.
+One should take one tablet, preferably at the same time daily.
+The ideal time to take the tablet is after the evening meal or at bedtime.

-Yasmin 28 - Take yellow pills from day 1 to 21, and from day 22 to 28, take the white pills.
-Start the new packet on the 29th day, irrespective of whether periods has occurred or is still in progress.
-You will most likely get your periods any day from day 22 to 28.
+Yasmin 28 - Take yellow pills from day 1 to 21, and take the white pills from day 22 to 28.
+Start the new packet on the 29th day, irrespective of whether the period has occurred or is still in progress.
+One is most likely to get their period any day from day 22 to 28.

-Yasmin 21 - Take 1 yellow pill every day for 21 consecutive days, and do not take any pill from day 22 to 28.
-Start the new packet on the 29th day, irrespective of whether periods has occurred or is still in progress.
-You will most likely get your periods any day from day 22 to 28.
+Yasmin 21 - Take one yellow pill every day for 21 consecutive days, and do not take any pill from day 22 to 28.
+Start the new packet on the 29th day, irrespective of whether the period has occurred or is still in progress.
+One is most likely to get their period any day from day 22 to 28.

-It is crucial that you take this medicine as prescribed by your gynecologist, and do not even miss a single pill, as the chances of becoming pregnant increases.
-But in case you missed a pill, read the instruction leaflet that came along the pill.
+It is crucial to take this medicine as prescribed by the gynecologist and not even miss a single pill, as the chances of becoming pregnant increase.
+But in case someone has missed taking a pill, read the instruction leaflet that comes along with the pill.

-If you miss one pill, then take the pill as soon as you remember, and take the next day pill at the usual time.
+If someone misses one pill, then take the pill as soon as remembered, and take the next day's pill at the usual time.

-During the first 2 weeks of your cycle, if you miss 2 pills, then take 2 pills as soon as you remember, and take 2 pills the next day.
-After that, continue taking 1 pill daily till the pack gets over.
+During the first two weeks of the cycle, if you missed two pills, take two as soon as possible, and take two pills the next day.
+After that, continue taking one pill daily till the pack gets over.

-If you miss 2 pills in the 3rd week of your cycle or if you miss 3 or more pills at any time, then discard the pill pack and start a new pack the day you remember.
-You might miss your period that month.
+If someone misses two pills in the 3rd week of their cycle or if they miss three or more pills at any time, discard the pill pack and start a new one the day they remember.
+They might miss their period that month.

-If you miss taking white pills from the pack of 28 pills, dispose of the pill you missed and continue taking 1 pill daily until the pack is empty.
+If someone misses taking white pills from the pack of 28 pills, dispose of the pill they missed and continue taking one daily until the pack is empty.

-If you do not get periods for two consecutive months, consult your gynecologist.
-There are chances of pregnancy for 7 days after missing a pill, so use other non-hormonal birth control methods, for example, condoms or spermicide, during that period.
+Consult the gynecologist in case of not getting periods for two consecutive months.
+There are chances of pregnancy for seven days after missing a pill, so use other non-hormonal birth control methods, for example, condoms or spermicide, during that period.

-Always read the patient information leaflet carefully before you start using the pills.
+Always read the patient information leaflet carefully before using the pills.

-Always take the pills on your gynecologist’s recommendations, do not self-medicate.
+Always take the pills on the gynecologist’s recommendation, and do not self-medicate.

-Chances of pregnancy increases if you miss a pill, start the new packet late, or alter the time you take the pill.
+Chances of pregnancy increase if a pill is missed.
+Start the new packet late, or alter the time to take the pill.

-You should ideally get your period on the third day after taking the last yellow pill.
-If you miss two consecutive periods, consult your doctor.
+One should ideally get their period on the third day after taking the last yellow pill.
+If two consecutive periods have missed, consult the doctor.

-If this is the first time you are taking the pill, and if you started taking the pill on a Sunday, then for the first 7 days, use other non-hormonal birth control methods.
+If this is the first time someone is taking the pill, and have started taking the pill on a Sunday, then for the first seven days, use other non-hormonal birth control methods.
 This gives time for the medicine to work.

-If you are switching to Yasmin from another birth control pill, then Yasmin should be started on the day you would have started the previous packet of birth control.
+If switching to Yasmin from another birth control pill, then Yasmin should be started on the day they would have started the previous packet of birth control.

-If you are switching to Yasmin from an intrauterine device or implant, then Yasmin should be started on the day of removal.
+If switching to Yasmin from an intrauterine device or implant, Yasmin should be started on the day of removal.

-If you vomit after 2 to 3 hours of taking a tablet, then it is considered as a missed pill and you might require additional contraceptive measures.
+If someone vomits after two to three hours of taking a tablet, it is considered a missed pill and might require additional contraceptive measures.